rosthalken/supreme-court-data/README.md

 - `case_name`: Name of the case.
 - `date`: Date the case was decided.
 - `year`: Year in which  the case was decided.
-- `court_url`: High level URL for the court.
-  - TODO: Drop from data?
 - `opinion_type`: High-level opinion category, including `majority`, `concurrence`, `per_curiam`, and `dissent`.
 - `opinion_text`: Full text of the opinion.
 - `zauth`: Lowercased last name of the opinion author.
 If multiple judges share a last name, a number is appended to the end (e.g. `roberts1` and `roberts2`).
 - `author_ids`: TODO FIGURES OUT MAYBE DROP
-- `mqJId`: The identifier
+- `jid`: The judge identifier in SCDB and Martin Quinn data.
-  - TODO: change to "jId"
 - `mq`: Dynamic ideology score for the authoring judge in the given year.
 - `cdate`: Date the opinion author joined the Court.
 - `tdate`: Date the opinion author left the Court.